girishji/vimbits/README.md

 # Plugin: Vim9Cmdline

 *vim9script* offers significant improvements over the legacy script.
 Although there isn't a direct way to switch the command line to parse *vim9script*, you can execute *vim9script* commands by prepending each command with `vim9`.
-This plugin automates that process for you and also handles additional tasks for visual mode.
+This plugin automates that process for you.

 Some things to keep in mind: